 New Student Referrals

-Current MEA families can receive a discount for referring up to two new families per year.
+Current MEA families can receive a discount for referring up to five new families per year.

 Grants and Scholarships